Franky-Lim24/leitner-system/README.md

 cd leitner-backend
 mvn spring-boot:run
 ```
-Or test the application using in Postman by accessing `https://heap-leitner.uc.r.appspot.com/`
+Or test the application using Postman by accessing `https://heap-leitner.uc.r.appspot.com/`

 ### React Native Application
 Ensure node version 16 is installed in your workstation and Expo Go in your phone before proceeding with the installation commands